Skip to main content

 If we do not hold an email address for the household, or if we’re not sure the information we have about your household is correct, you will receive the request through the post.

 If you receive an email, we need you to either confirm that the information for your property is correct, or make any changes.
-The email will direct you to the household response website where you can confirm the electoral register details for your property.
-The email will provide two security codes that you must provide when signing in, along with your post code.
-Please respond to save us having to send any follow-up paper correspondence.
+The email will direct you to the householdresponse.com/fdean where you can confirm the electoral register details for your property.
+The email will contain two security codes that you must provide when signing in, along with your post code.
+Please respond as quickly as possible – this will save us having to send any follow-up paper correspondence.

 If you haven’t received anything from us by the end of September please contact us.